microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 | G1 GC     | 1-8        | max((ParallelGCThreads+2)/4, 1) | ceil(#CPUs)            |
 | G1 GC     | \>8        | max((ParallelGCThreads+2)/4, 1) | 8 + (#CPUs-8) \* (5/8) |

-Which GC is used by the application will impact the amount of native memory consumed by the JVM, as well as impact throughput and latency.
+Which GC is used by the application will impact the amount of native memory consumed by the JVM, as well as impact throughput and latency of the application.

-**CPU allocation**

-The CPU allocation, in most systems, is about CPU time instead of the CPU count.
-This is especially true in container-based environments.
-The JVM will expose the number of _active processors_ through the API `Runtime.getRuntime().availableProcessors()`, which in turn is used by the JVM itself to size internal thread pools and then read by 3rd-party frameworks and libraries to size their thread pools.

-In systems where CPU time is managed with limits, the JVM will often be at risk of suffering from _CPU throttling_, and it must be careful not to exaggerate the number of threads it creates.
-Otherwise, the application will be impacted even further.

-CPU allocation is the most challenging aspect of ergonomics, as the consequences are unpredictable without knowing what workload the JVM is running and what it will actually need.
-Currently, the JVM calculates the number of active processors with the following check:

-* Server: 1 “active processor” for each CPU
-* Cgroups-based counting on cpu_quota/cpu_period

-The user may override the calculation with the parameter `-XX:ActiveProcessorCount=<n>`.
-In practice, developers tend not to refrain from using this and will expect the JVM to size itself accordingly.
-But a JVM with a single observed "active processor" may still run multiple threads in parallel.
-Although they will consume the allowed CPU time much faster, this is negligible in some applications, as the application may have significant wait times for IO operations to finish.

 Description
 -----------

 We propose adding the concept of Ergonomics Profiles while naming the existing default ergonomics as `shared`, and adding a second profile called `dedicated` for when the JVM is to run under environments with resources dedicated to it.
-New profiles may be added in the future.

 **_Selecting a profile_**

-To select a profile, we propose a new flag:
+To select a profile, this JEP proposes a new flag:

     -XX:ErgonomicsProfile=<shared|dedicated>